 In addition, the exhibition will act as a catalyst for local communities to commemorate the First World War and for local collaborations to take place, whilst actively promoting interactive learning partnerships with, for example: cultural organisations, regiments, businesses and community groups, schools, scouts and guides.

-Manned by local volunteers, the street gallery will feature a mobile education unit, fully equipped with internet enabled computers.
+The street gallery will feature a mobile education unit, fully equipped with internet enabled computers.
 This facility will provide audiences with the opportunity, under helpful guidance, to search archives and discover the history of their own community and family involvement in the War and its aftermath.

 Right: The education station will enable one to one interaction with visitors.

 A giant walk on map will feature an expanded European section, offering visitors the unique opportunity to walk from country to country to appreciate the scale and complexities of the conflict.
 The map puts Europe in context on a global scale, in terms of personnel and resources, together with providing engaging details on key battlefield locations.
 Consistently drawing large crowds and appealing in particular to children, the walk on map will make a massive impact in city centres and provides a focal point for the exhibition with the benefit of additional content featured on surrounding panels.

 Extending to 16 by 8 metres, the walk on map will make a massive impact in city centres around the United Kingdom and Eire.

 The street gallery and the walk on map in combination, will stimulate the imagination of the visitor, encouraging further exploration of the First World War and an appreciation of how the passing of time has led us towards a modern Europe.

 Learn more about the objectives of the project here.
 More